Tests after diagnosis for pancreatic cancer

 PTC (percutaneous transhepatic cholangiography)

-Similar to an ERCP, it gives X-ray images of the pancreas/bile ducts and surrounding area.
+Similar to an ERCP, this test gives X-ray images of the pancreas/bile ducts and surrounding area.

 Staging is important as it helps your medical team decide on the best treatment for your cancer.